 Cleaning: Rinse and reuse

 Another selling point of Bee’s Wrap is that it’s reusable—the company says it can last up to a year with proper care.
 Washing the wrap is as easy as rinsing it in the sink with cool water and dish soap.
-We laid it on our drying rack to air dry, but the brand also has a designated Bee’s Wrap Drying Rack available.
+I laid it on our drying rack to air dry, but the brand also has a designated Bee’s Wrap Drying Rack available.

 To prolong the life of each piece, it’s best not to use the Bee’s Wrap around heat—that means no storing hot food, putting it in the microwave or oven, or washing with warm water.
 The brand also doesn’t recommend using the material to store raw meat or fish.